Clinical Pharmacogenomics Group

 The Clinical Pharmacogenomics Group investigates genetic variants that impact on drug responses and a person’s immune response to drugs.
 We use various approaches, including pharmacokinetics, metabolism, pharmacodynamics (such as receptors and signalling messengers) and immune markers of drug hypersensitivity reactions.

-Our studies look at drug metabolism and response (across cancer, addiction, solid-organ transplantation outcomes), neurogastroenterology and molecular toxicity (via a chemotherapy-induced model of mucositis), drug abuse and addiction (including alcohol, opioid and behavioural), pain (such as chronic pain in spinal cord injury and fibromyalgia), gulf-war illness and epilepsy.
+Our studies look at drug metabolism and response (across cancer, solid-organ transplantation outcomes, depression), infectious diseases in Papua New Guinea (HIV, Tuberculosis), neurogastroenterology and molecular toxicity (via a chemotherapy-induced model of mucositis), pain (such as persistent post-surgical pain, chronic pain in spinal cord injury and fibromyalgia, palliative medicine), gulf-war illness and epilepsy.

 Our large research program investigates pharmacogenomics of Aboriginal Australians.
-Discovery of interethnic differences in drug response and the genetic factors that contribute to such differences are of importance for drug and dosing guidelines.
+Discovery of interethnic differences in drug response and the genetic factors that contribute to such differences are of importance for drug and dosing guidelines and represents a great example of Precision Medicine.

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.